vaal12-go/FastInventory/README.md

 * Storage/retrieval of binary files from SQL database
 * QRCode generation (for labelling of inventoried items)

+##Updates
+* 12Mar2025 - images are displayed on index page. server side uses context management of the sessions.
+Test database population (with random pictures).

 ## Further development
 * Deployment with docker and nginx
 * Authentification